kevinolega/callcentertrainingtips/_posts/2019-05-06-employment-checklist.md

 _Samples of Primary ID's include:_

 - **Unified or Digitized SSSID**
 - **Drivers license. **Should be current.
-By current they mean not expired.
+By current, they mean not expired.
 - **Passport. **Should be current.
-By current they mean not expired.
+By current, they mean not expired.
 - **PRC ID. **Should be current.
-By current they mean not expired.
+By current, they mean not expired.
 Secondary ID's include:
 - **Postal ID**.
 I got mine at a post office.
 Paid about Php 200.
 - **Voter's ID. **I don't have one.
 - **TIN ID. **I don't have one.
-- **Philhealth ID with Photo.** My previous employer provide this.
+- **Philhealth ID with Photo.** My previous employer provides this.
-- **Updated NBI Clearance.** Turns out you can use your NBI clearance as additional ID Secondary pre employment requirements often required before hitting the end of your training or before you start production work.
+- **Updated NBI Clearance.** Turns out you can use your NBI clearance as additional ID Secondary pre-employment requirements often required before hitting the end of your training or before you start production work.

 _Samples of secondary Pre Employment requirements include._